VimBasvi/CPSC484-Final-Project/README.md

 3. **Refresh Manually**:
    - After making changes to your HTML file, refresh the browser manually to see updates.
    - Press `F5` or use the refresh button in your browser.

 ---

-# Project Description

-CampusFinder helps students find resources on campus by answering a simple set of questions!

-### Problem Space

-Yale and broader New Haven has numerous resources for all sorts of purposes and needs.
-Yet, these resources are often underutilized because they are difficult to find, or students simply do not know about them.

-### Tasks

-1. View available resources in New Haven

-2. Obtain customized resources based on preferences

-### Constraints

-The tool must be used by only one student at a time, and their body (including raised arms) must be visible.
-Thus, we recommend users to stand a couple feet away to ensure the camera captures all the necessary points.

----